folio-org/stripes-testing/README.md

      <MultiColumnList id="list-items-checked-out" ...
      <Button id="clickable-done" ...

-and usage in a test script
+and usage in a test script:

      it('should show error when scanning item before patron card', done => {
         nightmare